azuradara/neo-act-plugin/README.md

 There are tons of overlay configuration videos on YouTube - mostly related to FFXIV - but it's the same principal, overlays should be mostly game-agnostic.

+You can even use one provided in our github from [Overlays](https://github.com/azuradara/neo-act-plugin/tree/main/Overlays)

 ### Troubleshooting

 - The parser does not read DPS and/or reads logs from a different chat (e.g. faction chat).
     - Fix: Click "Chat Tab Options" (the cog icon on the left of ur chat tabs) > Reset > All Settings.
 This is because the plugin reads from the default combat chat tab and does not support custom ones.

 ## Limitations